 Ted Ligety is the NASTAR National Pacesetter and he is the Zero Handicap or Par Time that is NASTAR's National Standard.
-Ted set the standard and established the zero handicap at the Nature Valley NASTAR National Championships.
+Ted set the standard and established the zero handicap at the Putnam Investments NASTAR National Pacesetting Trials.
 Each NASTAR resort has a staff of pacesetters and it is their job to represent Ted Legity and the National Standard when they set the Par Time for a NASTAR race.

-Because Ted is racing on the World Cup circuit, former U.S. Ski Team star and four-time Olympian, AJ Kitt represents Ted as Nature Valley NASTAR's Traveling Pacesetter.
-AJ earned his handicap racing against Ted at the Nationals Championships and AJ will use his handicap to set the par time for Ted at seven Regional Pacesetting Trials across the country.
-At these events resort pacesetters earn Certified NASTAR Handicaps so they can set the Par Time at their Nature Valley NASTAR course and in turn give each participant that races at their resort a handicap.
+Because Ted is racing on the World Cup circuit, former U.S. Ski Team stars compete in the National Pacesetting Trials to earn pacesetting handicaps so that they can represent Ted at the Regional Pacesetting Trials.
+Daron Rahlves, Casey Puckett and Marco Sullivan earn thier handicaps racing against Ted they use those handicaps to set the par time for Ted at seven Regional Pacesetting Trials across the country.
+At these events resort pacesetters earn Certified NASTAR Handicaps so they can set the Par Time at their NASTAR course and in turn give each participant that races at their resort a NASTAR handicap.

 Pacesetters earn three certified NASTAR Handicaps at the Regional Pacesetting Trials.